-Tropics: The low-latitude tropical wave off the northeast coast of South America was become more disorganized overnight and no longer has any chance of development.
-Elsewhere, a broad area of low pressure has developed in the southwestern Caribbean Sea.
-This system has become better organized overnight and a tropical depression may form before it moves inland over Nicaragua and Honduras.
-This system will track west into Central America and poses no threat to Florida.
-The National Hurricane Center gives the system a 40% (medium) chance of development over the next 48 hours and 5 days.
+Tropics: A broad area of low pressure in the western Caribbean Sea has become better organized overnight, but it is nearly over land.
+The close proximity to land is expected to limit any further organization as it moves entirely inland by this afternoon.
+This system poses no threat to Florida or the Gulf of Mexico.
+The National Hurricane Center gives the system a 40% (medium) chance of development.
 The next name on the list is Oscar, or if first a tropical depression, number 16.
-For more information on the tropics, please visit the National Hurricane Center at
+For more information on the tropics, please visit the National Hurricane Center at www.hurricanes.gov.

-WWW.hurricanes.gov.